hark130/Tong_Its/README.md

 * Dynamically size printed cards?
 Is this even necessary?
 * Research the C++ proper way of converting an int to a string in print_a_meld()
 * Refactor show_all_*() to stop using currMeldNum.
 We're using class member vectors now.
+* As a shortcut, could I just take the shared_pointer from playersMelds and move it to playersExposedMelds in T_I_P::expose_a_meld()?!?!

 ## Bugs